ahq-softwares/ahq-ai/docs/src/download.md

 # Download

 AHQ AI provides two different applications:

 - Server
 - Client

 AHQ AI hosts neither the client nor the server.
 We assume no legal liability for use or misuse of this application.

-:::details ⚖️ Legal & Other Displainer
+:::details ⚖️ Legal & Other Disclaimer

 #### Disclaimer

 - AHQ AI does not provide a service.
 - AHQ AI is neither a product.
 - AHQ AI also gives you the sourced code compiled into binaries.